 This Master's focuses on the intricacies of language, how people learn and use it, and about the different types of variation in everyday language use.
 Language studies at Radboud University have a strong empirical focus.

 As an international student, your prior education must meet certain requirements.

-In order to be admitted to this Master's you’ll need a completed Bachelor’s degree in Linguistics.
+A completed Bachelor's degree from a Research University in Linguistics or Languages: In order to be admitted to this Master's you’ll need a completed Bachelor’s degree from a Research University in Linguistics.
 Students with a Bachelor’s degree in a specific language such as German or Dutch, or with a Bachelor’s degree in Communication and Information Studies can also apply, provided they have successfully completed at least 30 EC worth of real linguistics courses (language proficiency courses, for instance, do not count).
 The exam board will evaluate whether your linguistic background is sufficient for enrolment.